QuickBooks error -6000

 Developed by Intuit, QuickBooks is an accounting software which has completely changed how the business accounting is done in the industry today.
-Mostly used by small and medium businesses, QuickBooks has both cloud as well as on premises.
-QuickBooks has several variations including Enterprise, Accountant, Pro and Premier.
+Mostly used by small and medium businesses, QuickBooks has both clouds as well as on premises.
+QuickBooks has several variations including Enterprise, Accountant, Pro, and Premier.

 While QuickBooks is a great software for businesses, it’s also prone to errors.
 This is the reason why Intuit has provided a separate utility tool called QuickBooks File Doctor to repair files and get rid of the errors but the utility is very basic and it cannot really get rid of all the errors like QuickBooks Error -6000,-83.

-That is why, the first thing that a user needs to do is understand why QuickBooks is actually throwing the error.
-We have compiled together the reasons and solutions for the most common error which is thrown in QuickBooks – Error Code 6000.
+That is why the first thing that a user needs to do is understand why QuickBooks is actually throwing the error.
+We have compiled together the reasons and solutions for the most common error which occurs: QuickBooks Error -6000,-83.

 The QuickBooks Error code 6000 has several variations that arise due to different reasons.
 In this post, we will be discussing three of those, 6000 -83, 80 and 77.